sureshHARDIYA/skmukhiya2021/content/posts/2020-12-24--TDD-vs-BDD/index.md

 #### Glossary Alert

-- `Test cases`: <p id="fn1">In software engineering, a test case is a specification of the inputs, execution conditions, testing procedure, and expected results that define a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific requirement. <a href="#ref1" title="Jump back to footnote 2 in the text.">↩</a></p>
+<p id="fn1"><em>Test cases</em>: In software engineering, a test case is a specification of the inputs, execution conditions, testing procedure, and expected results that define a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific requirement. <a href="#ref1" title="Jump back to footnote 2 in the text.">↩</a></p>

-- `Code coverage`: <p id="fn2">In computer science, test coverage is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs. <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a><p>
+<p id="fn2"><em>Code coverage</em>: In computer science, test coverage is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs. <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a><p>

-- `TDD`: <p id="fn3"> Beck, Kent.
+<p id="fn3"> <em>TDD</em>: Beck, Kent.
 Test-driven development: by example.
 Addison-Wesley Professional, 2003.<a href="#ref3" title="Jump back to footnote 2 in the text.">↩</a><p>